-Continuing my reminiscing of early PS1 longbox titles that I enjoyed during the console's launch; Discworld brings forth some of the most fond (and frustrating) memories.
+Continuing my reminiscing of early PS1 longbox titles that I enjoyed during the console’s launch; Discworld brings forth some of the fondest (and most frustrating) memories.

 But like I said; much of this wasn’t fully appreciated until years later.
 Instead, it was the world itself that hooked me.
 Equal measures of charming and absurd, Discworld took place in an imaginative fantasy setting taken from the lore of over 40 novels.
 A world, perched atop 4 giant elephants which in turn stood atop a giant turtle (sex unknown) which flew through the cosmos.
 And within that world, was the city of Ankh-Morpork; the medieval city in which most of the game took place.
 A city with beautifully painted backgrounds; from the alleyways to the rooftops.
 And to compliment these graphics; incredibly detailed sprites that truly have stood the test of time.